chicojfp/orquestra/README.md

 # About the orquestra project
-An BFN-based DSL for testing web app using webdriver (As first step)
+A dynamically defined human readable BFN-based DSL for testing web app and its Virtual Machine (VM).
+[As first step]

+Currently, only the brazilian portuguese version of the the DSL is defined.
+The english version is just cooking.

+But you can easily create it.
+It's dynamics!
+Just modify the `web-grammar.bnf` file in `samples` directory.
+See details bellow.

 ## The future goals

-Define a framework for defining general purpose BNF-based grammar for creating web automated tests.
+Define a framework (DSL, virtual machine, pluging etc.) for defining general purpose BNF-based grammar for creating web automated tests.
 Yes!
 (I know!!)
 Probably another BDD-based solution like JBehave, Cucumber etc. but without any code to do it.
 It will be at a abstract level the the business guys can code, compile and run it. ;)